Percy (2020 film): Production

 In September 2018, Christopher Walken, Christina Ricci, Luke Kirby, Adam Beach, Martin Donovan, Roberta Maxwell, Peter Stebbings and Zach Braff joined the cast of the film, with Clark Johnson directing from a screenplay by Garfield Lindsay Miller and Hilary Pryor.
 Principal photography began in Winnipeg that same month.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has a 76% approval rating, based on 49 reviews, with an average rating of 6.2/10.
 The website's consensus reads, "Percy vs Goliath teeters toward heavy-handed messaging, but Christopher Walken's work in the central role helps keep this fact-based story upright."

+Schmeiser himself did not comment on the film.
+He was gravely ill with Parkinson's disease by 2020, and died four days after its general release on October 13, 2020.